lolepezy/rpki-prover/README.md

 - Output of VRPs in CSV and JSON formats
 - Output of found problems
 - Cache cleanup, scheduled revalidation
-- Support for RTR protocol
+- Support for RTR protocol, both version 0 and 1
+- Docker image

 Current and future work
 - Adjustment to the latest RFC 6486-bis: rrdp -> rsync fallback, "failed fetch" concept
-- Static binaries (at least for linux), packaging and a Docker image
+- Static binaries (at least for linux)
 - SLURM support
 - Fancy UI

 There are two options to install the program:

-## Building from sources
+### Building from sources

 The instruction below is for linux, but it can work equally for \*BSD or Mac (Windows support is not planned or tested).